rancher/rancher.github.io/rancher/v1.6/en/rancher-services/network-policy/index.md

 There are two distinct label pairs with the same key (i.e. `com.rancher.department`).

 * Containers with the `com.rancher.department = engineering` would be able to communicate with each other, but no other container.
 In our example, any containers from `stack_one.service_two` and `stack_three.service_one` would be able to communicate to each other, but no other containers.
 * Containers with the `com.rancher.department = qa` would be able to communicate with each other but no other container.
-In this example, any containers from `stack_one.service_three` and `stack_two.service_two` would be able to communicate with each other, but no other containers.
+In this example, any containers from `stack_one.service_one` and `stack_two.service_one` would be able to communicate with each other, but no other containers.
 * Containers without a label with a key `com.rancher.department` would not be able to communicate with any other containers.